“Oh, man. I was a rookie. I got sent deep. There was no way I could be ready for that.”

 Nine: Have Great Policies and Know What They Are

 Nothing depletes your credibility and energy like not knowing what the response is for various actions.
-Write up a very thorough “class guide” for the Second Day of Class (stay tuned for a post on the First and Second Day of Class).
+Write up a very thorough “class guide” for the Second Day of Class.
 Know the rules.
 Be sure they’re firm and fair.

 Ten: Find and Eradicate Catch 22s.